Immunology and Cancer Research

 4. Computational biology / bioinformatics – analysis of host and microbiome transcriptomics

-Prof. Shredni Benjamin
+Prof. Emeritus Shredni Benjamin

 1. Prevention of Chemotherapy-Induced Hematopoietic Damage by Oral Administration of SAS : Potential Role of VLA-4 Inactivation by the Compound